samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 ![Sample To-Do application that you will test with Cypress.](https://cdn.auth0.com/blog/cypress-tests/sample-todo-app.png)

 As you can see, this app has a list of to-do items that are either open or completed.
-A to-do item can be completed or deleted using the action icons present on item.
-The text field and the button can be used to add a new to-do items.
+A to-do item can be completed or deleted using the action icons present on the item.
+The text field and the button can be used to add a new to-do item.

 To get started, you will first clone the sample application and install its dependencies: